Security-Onion-Solutions/securityonion-docs/beats.rst

 Winlogbeat
 ----------

 Navigate to the Downloads page in :ref:`soc` and download the linked Winlogbeat agent.
 This will ensure that you get the correct version of Winlogbeat for your Elastic version.
-Install Winlogbeat and then configure it as follows:
+Install Winlogbeat and copy ``winlogbeat.example.yml`` to ``winlogbeat.yml`` if necessary.
+Then configure ``winlogbeat.yml`` as follows:

-* disable the Elasticsearch output
+* Disable the Elasticsearch output.
-* make sure that Winlogbeat is NOT configured to load dashboards into Kibana
+* Make sure that Winlogbeat is NOT configured to load dashboards into Kibana.
-* enable the logstash output and configure it to send logs to port ``5044`` on your management node
+* Enable the logstash output and configure it to send logs to port ``5044`` on your management node.
-* If you are shipping Sysmon logs, confirm that your Winlogbeat configuration does NOT use the Elastic Sysmon module as Security Onion will do all the necessary parsing
+* If you are shipping Sysmon logs, confirm that your Winlogbeat configuration does NOT use the Elastic Sysmon module as Security Onion will do all the necessary parsing.

 Installation
 ------------